need4swede/wiki-go/data/documents/library/shortcuts/document.md

 ### Long-Press on Any Card

 Hold Select on any content card across Home, Library, or Browse.
-A modal appears with **Pin Shortcut** or **Unpin Shortcut** alongside the played-status actions.
+A modal appears with **Pin** or **Unpin** alongside the played-status actions.

 ### From the Episode Menu